troglobit/libuev/README.md

 ```

-To compile the program, save the code as `joystick.c` and call GCC with
+To build the example, follow installation instructions below, then save
+the code as `joystick.c` and call GCC

-`gcc -o joystick joystick.c io.c timer.c signal.c main.c` from this
+    gcc `pkg-config --libs --static --cflags libuev` -o joystick joystick.c

-directory, skips using a Makefile altogether.
-Alternatively, call the
-`Makefile` with <kbd>make joystick</kbd> from this directory.
+Alternatively, call the `Makefile` with <kbd>make joystick</kbd> from
+the unpacked [libuEv][] distribution.

 More complete and relevant example uses of [libuEv][] is the FTP/TFTP
 server [uftpd][5], and the Linux `/sbin/init` replacement [finit][6].